 Pre-discipleship is as simple as forming a relationship with someone (e.g. Going on coffee dates, surf sesh, etc.)!

-We do it in order to evaluate if someone is F.L.A.T.
+We do it in order to evaluate if someone is a person of F.A.I.T.H.

 Faithful: